Can’t sleep? Googling reasons you can’t sleep at two in the morning?

 Avoid certain cold and allergy medications that disrupt sleep

-Treatments that might be recommended by a healthcare professional include stress reduction through mindfulness meditation, melatonin, yoga, massage therapy, acupuncture or even dietary supplements, in some cases.
+Treatments that might be recommended by a healthcare professional include stress reduction through mindfulness meditation, yoga, massage therapy, acupuncture or even dietary supplements, in some cases.

 These are not meant to be a complete list, so much as a set of guidelines.